dapr/quickstarts/7.middleware/README.md

 # OAuth Authorization

 This tutorial walks you through the steps of setting up the OAuth middleware to enable OAuth authorization on a Web API without modifying the application.
-This design seprates authentication/authorization concerns from the application, so that application operators can adopt and configure authentication/athorization providers without impacting the application code.
+This design separates authentication/authorization concerns from the application, so that application operators can adopt and configure authentication/authorization providers without impacting the application code.

 ![Architecture Diagram](./img/Architecture_Diagram.png)